 - In a large mixing bowl, sift together dry ingredients. (flour, baking powder, cloves, cinnamon, and cocoa).

-- Add ground almonds,mix and set aside.
+- Add ground almonds and incorporate with the dry ingredients.
+Set aside.

 - Add honey.
 Continue to whisk until well thickened.